Tangy Cabbage Slaw

 CHOW Test Kitchen

 Classic coleslaws contain mayo, carrots, and maybe a dash of vinegar, but this version replaces those ingredients with Latin flair.
 Squeeze some fresh lime juice and add a little garlic, cumin, chili powder, cayenne pepper, and onion to make a tangy dressing.
 Then toss in thinly sliced cabbage and cilantro and let it all hang out in the fridge until the flavors have mingled.
-Serve with our Chipotle Grilled Chicken Thighs with Spicy Tomatillo Sauce or Grilled Country-Style Pork Ribs.
+Serve with our Chipotle Grilled Chicken Thighs with Spicy Tomatillo Sauce, Grilled Country-Style Pork Ribs, or Sloppy Joes.

 - 1/2 cup small-dice red onion (about 1/2 medium red onion)

 - 1/4 cup freshly squeezed lime juice (from about 3 medium limes)

 - 1 1/2 teaspoons kosher salt, plus more as needed

 - 1/2 teaspoon freshly ground black pepper, plus more as needed